Arlene Hutton: Awards and honors

 In addition to the above-mentioned honors and awards, Hutton received a New Play Festival Best Play honorable mention at the Chattanooga Theatre Center for Letters to Sala, the Lippmann and Calloway Awards (as playwright) from New Dramatists, and a Francesca Primus Prize finalist designation from the American Theatre Critics Association.

 The playwright has twice received The Tennessee Williams fellowship from The University of the South and the NYSCA/NYFA Artist Fellowship in 2016 from the New York Foundation for the Arts, as well as fellowships from the William Inge Center for the Arts and the South Carolina Arts Commission.
 She also received an EST/Sloan Commission (for the play Maria Sybilla) from Ensemble Studio Theatre.

 In 2017, Hutton was commissioned by The Big Bridge Theatre Consortium (BBTC), a consortium of university theatre departments across the country, committed to developing new plays dedicated to peace and interfaith dialogue.
 She was the first playwright ever to be so honored.

 Publications

-Hutton's works have been published by Dramatists Play Service, Samuel French, Dramatic Publishing and Playscripts.
+Hutton's works have been published by Theatrical Rights Worldwide, Dramatists Play Service, Samuel French, Dramatic Publishing and Playscripts.

 Her plays have been frequently anthologized.